 Ph.D.
 (UNSW); MBA (Germany); BA (USA)

-UIPA AWARD 2009-2013 • Luetz, JM • Awarded competitive Ph.D. scholarship with comprehensive personal and family benefits (awarded 26 May 2009).
+26 May 2009 Awarded competitive international Ph.D. scholarship University International Postgraduate Award (UIPA) with comprehensive inclusions comprising program tuition, tax-free stipend, and family benefits.
 Scholarship award period 31 Aug 2009 to 7 March 2013.

 20 November 2006 Awarded Best Master Thesis Distinction (2006) for MBA European-Asian Management Program (awarded 20 November 2006).
 Thesis Title: ‘Opportunities for Global Poverty Reduction in the 21st Century—The Role of Policy Makers, Corporations, NGOs, and Individuals.’
 Thesis subsequently published as book; Berlin School of Economics, Berlin, Germany.